-Whole-Wheat Pancakes with Strawberry Sauce
+Whole Wheat Pancakes with Strawberry Sauce

-- For the pancakes
+- For the whole wheat pancakes

 - For the strawberry sauce